manavsehgal/opentheme/README.md

 - Sidebar and floating menu added.
 - Split Landing page into reusable Jekyll folder structure.
 - **TODO.** Design Blog post page.

+## When to use posts, pages, collections?

+Jekyll has several ways to create content.
+Each is suitable for certain use cases.

+**Posts.** We will use posts for frequently created, chronological content.

+**Pages.** Typical use cases are lists of posts, single page content like a landing page.

+## How to design a blog in Jekyll?

+### Target Features

+- A typical blog has a collection of chronological posts.
+- A widget listing recent posts to display on home page.
+- A pagination component to leaf through posts in chronological order.
+- A post has an image, a thumbnail, summary, title, permalink, and content.
+- Each post has tags classifying related posts.

+## How to design pages in Jekyll?

+### Target Features

+- Pages are normally static or less frequently updated.
+- Can contain collection or list of posts.

+### Patterns

+**Clean URLs.** Achieve clean URLs by using folder by page name and index.html within folder for the page.
+See [Jekyll Pages docs](http://jekyllrb.com/docs/pages/#named-folders-containing-index-html-files) on clean URLs.

 ## File Structure